-The "Gospel of John" has been received down through the ages as being the truth of God, divinely revealing that Jesus is the "Son of God," and "Lord of Lord."
+The "Gospel of John" has been received down through the ages as being the truth of God, Divinely revealing that Jesus is the "Son of God" and "Lord of Lords."

 The Gospel of John differs from Matthew, Mark, and Luke's Gospel in that there is no record of the genealogy of Jesus' birth or childhood; nor numerous miracles; parables; the ascension; or Great Commission.

 In John's Gospel, Jesus deals with individuals, preaches to great crowds; trains his disciples; debates with religious leaders; and offers the gift of eternal life to all who will believe and receive Him.

 Follow along as John delivers his eyewitness account, and declares that Jesus is, the "Son of God."